giza-data-team/ModernAraBERT/docs/REPRODUCIBILITY.md

 # Example: prepare SA data only (if the script supports staged runs)
 python scripts/benchmarking/run_sa_benchmark.py --stage prepare-data --datasets hard ajgt labr
 ```

+**Pretraining Data** (optional - see note below):
+- Wikipedia dump links in `data/links.json` may become unavailable as Wikimedia archives old dumps
+- If links fail, see [DATASETS.md](./DATASETS.md) for instructions on updating to current dumps
+- **Important**: Different Wikipedia versions will produce different model weights
+- To reproduce exact paper results, use the published `gizadatateam/ModernAraBERT` model from HuggingFace

 ## Commands to Reproduce Paper Tables